PerfilDigitalUpskill/Printf/README.md

 # printf
 Recode of printf function for @42Lisboa

-PROGRESS:
+The versatility of the printf function in C represents a great exercise in programming for us.
+It will enable you to discover variadic functions in C.
+The key to a successful ft_printf is a well-structured and good extensible code.

-Includes the following conversions
+Includes the following conversions:
 ```
 cspdiuxX%
 ```
-The following flags
+The following flags:
 ```
 -+0 #
 ```
-As well as precision and minimum field width
+As well as precision and minimum field width.

-TO DO:

--make a Makefile. ✅

--separate functions into individual files (aka ORGANIZE). ✅

--run norminette.

--get return value working. ✅

--run actual tests instead of just my crappy main file.

-The projects a mess 🥳